nkambenhle/Tech_Celestials/README.md

 General
 - Role-based access for Admin, Lecturer, and Student.
 - Secure storage of video files with encryption and compression.
-- Real-time feedback using WebSockets for instant communication.
 - Adaptive streaming with variable bitrate support for users with weak internet connections.

 ---